“Cherry” Leah Lommen,

 Cherry lived a life of contribution, giving her time and talent to grow and build many organizations in her community.
 Those that benefited from her energy and passion include the Boys and Girls Club of La Crosse, The Ronald McDonald House of Rochester MN, Chileda, the Family and Children Center, UWL Women’s Self-Sufficiency board, Viterbo University, and many others.
 Her passion was truly about helping children, women, and families survive challenges and tough times by teaching the values of hard work, strong family values, personal character, and a positive attitude.

 Cherry had many joys in her life including her grandchildren, tennis buddies, traveling the world with friends, chocolate, shopping, dinner parties, and giving gifts.
 Cherry was blessed to spend time with family and dear friends at her two favorite places, Land O‘ Lakes, Wisconsin and Bonita Bay, Florida.
 She celebrated “75 Summers” on the lake this year where her parents first met in 1919 and she visited as an infant.
+Accordingly, she was a member of a very exclusive group of Black Oakers, that is those who have earned the 75 year pin.
 It was truly a “Lake Love” of pontoon cruises, waterskiing, family dinners, and enjoying the beauty of her “Up North”.
 Bonita Bay became Cherry and Dick‘s winter home to escape Cherry’s deep dislike for the cold.
 With Cherry’s remarkable social talents, they quickly were surrounded with another group of dear friends and enjoyed more than 25 years of making great memories there.